Key takeaways

 A video intercom is a more robust alternative to badge entry systems.

-Video intercom for your property entrance
+Video Intercom for your property entrance

-Additionally, look for a video intercom that provides an audit trail — with date- and time-stamped photos — of every door release to ensure top-notch security.
+• Heightened visibility into all entry activity.
+A ButterflyMX Video Intercom provides an audit trail — with date- and time-stamped photos — of every door release to ensure top-notch security.
 This way, property staff can address unauthorized entries and other suspicious activities in real-time.

 Keypads for interior doors

-Don’t make your tenants carry a large set of keys or wait for maintenance personnel to unlock doors to restricted areas!
+Don’t make your tenants carry a large set of keys or wait for maintenance personnel to unlock doors to restricted areas.
 Instead, replace the physical lock with a keypad at each interior door.

 try butterflymx access control system